dustinpfister/blog_posts/_posts/linux-bash-script-parameter-expansion.md

 ## 4 - Conclusion

 Having a solid grasp on parameter expansion is pretty important when it comes to making even basic bash scripts.
 Much of what a bash script does is to work with Linux commands, and as such there needs to be a way to save the result of a Linux command as a value for a variable as is the case with command substitution.
+There is also working with the result of a command once it has been set to a variable, as such many of the other aspects of Parameter expansion will come into play.